xcube-dev/xcube/docs/source/devguide.md

 its recommendation of [PEP-484](https://www.python.org/dev/peps/pep-0484/) syntax for type hints.

-The code style of XRLint equals the default settings of [Black](https://black.readthedocs.io/) which are also largely implemented by [Ruff](https://docs.astral.sh/ruff/).
+The code style of xcube equals the default settings of [Black](https://black.readthedocs.io/) which are also largely implemented by [Ruff](https://docs.astral.sh/ruff/).